 Mrs. Mason found that little income came back from the colonies and neglected to send much else.
 Many people left the plantations, and those who remained, kept posession of the buildings and lands, and claimed them of new own.

 Like many locations, this small inlet river off the Piscataqua was named after the fish that populated it’s waters.
-Sitting directly across from Hilton Point/Dover Neck, and accessible by boat or ferry, there was a stretch of land where Kittery was originally founded, later to be called Kittery Upper Parish, but now Eliot, Maine.
+Sitting directly across from Hilton Point/Dover Neck, and accessible by boat or ferry, there was a stretch of land where Kittery was originally settled, later to be called Kittery Upper Parish, but now Eliot, Maine.